lucaswiman/lucaswiman.github.io/_posts/2020-09-23-how-to-retrieve-a-file-in-git-by-its-object-hash.md

 In certain circumstances, you may want to retrieve a file in [git](https://en.wikipedia.org/wiki/Git) by some short identifier.

-An example of this would be if you have some relevant file which is useful in reproducing a computation, say for debugging or regression testing.
-As another use case, for compliance, you might want to record and easily retrieve which version of a contract template a user saw, but have the version field only change when the _contents_ of the html file changes.
+For example, you have some relevant file which is useful in reproducing a computation, say for debugging or regression testing.
+Or, for compliance, you might want to record and easily retrieve which version of a contract template a user saw, but have the version field only change when the _contents_ of the html file changes.
 (And not when unrelated files change as with a commit hash.)

 One simple way to achieve this is to use the Git _object hash_.
 This is the hash of file contents that git uses to store the underlying file.

-Now let's create an empty git repository, with two files `foo` and `bar` whose contents are `foo` and `bar` respectively:
+Now let's create an empty git repository, with one file `foo` with contents `foo\n`:
 <div class="codecell" markdown="1">
 <div class="input_area" markdown="1">